cap-js-community/business-metrics/README.md

 ```

 - **Events**: Specify the events (e.g., READ, DELETE) for which the counter metrics should be triggered.
 [See full list of available events in the CAP docs](https://cap.cloud.sap/docs/node.js/events#cds-event)
-- **Attributes**: Define attributes (e.g., user, tenant) to include in the metrics.
-[See full list of available attributes in the CAP docs](https://cap.cloud.sap/docs/node.js/events#cds-event-context)
+- **Attributes**: Define attributes (e.g. tenant) to include in the metrics.
+The library supports the capture of tenant information only.

 ##### Example `counter metrics` outputs: